Universalism, I Presume?

 Now once more in the interest of full disclosure, I do believe in some kind of purification that the sinful–read pretty much all of us–will have to undergo before the final consummation of everything in the World to Come.
 For many, perhaps most, that purification might be very long and quite painful.
 Hellish, in fact.
 I’m not saying that universalism–at least the kind I hold to–is a walk in the eschatological park, or that it should inspire anyone to be lax.
 It’s actually a great irony that Christians such as Calvinists and Jansenists who have espoused a doctrine according to which very, very few are saved have traditionally been the most morally rigorous.
 If the chances are highly against your being saved, and if the choice (at least per TULIP Calvinism) is pretty much out of your hands, why bother?
 On the other hand, most of the historical proponents of universalism have by no means been libertines.
 Thus, I don’t think there is a necessary correlation between the moral rigor and probity of one’s life and one’s theology for or against unviersalism.

-Thus, in conclusion, I think we can argue that not only is hard determinism not only not heretical, but it is not motivated in principle by sinful presumption.
+Thus, in conclusion, I think we can argue that not only is hard universalism not heretical, but it is not motivated in principle by sinful presumption.

 Part of the series “Legends of the Fall”.